wangsen992/NARR-shell-scripts/README.md

 A list of smiple shell functions making use of wgrib

-list_var: List  variables available in the grib1 file.
+wgribListVar: List  variables available in the grib1 file.
-extract_var: Extract single variable value from source file to target directory. load_var.py: Load grib to xarray and save to new directory.
+wgribExtractVar: Extract single variable value from source file to target directory. wgribLoadVar.py: Load grib to xarray and save to new directory.

 Steps to convert a NARR file to netcdf of multiple variables: